 Minoxidil, on the other hand, functions in a slightly different way.
 It helps increase the volume of anagen follicles (note that male pattern baldness occurs when the follicles get smaller) and reduces the time the telogen phase continues.

 This indicates that your hair is becoming healthier and growing out at a faster rate.
-It also implies that you can experience something referred to as “minoxidil shedding” during the first few weeks after you begin utilizing it, but that is your older, thinner hair falling out to make room for new, healthier hair.
+It also implies that you can experience something referred to as “minoxidil shedding” during the first few weeks after you begin utilizing it, but that is your older, thinner hair falling out to make room for new.

 The Hormone That Leads to Hair Loss